Meditation is a huge and growing trend and, unlike the practice itself, it shows no signs of slowing down.

 They were quickly followed by many others, including Google, Apple and Nike who now offer a variety of different meditation courses to their employees.

-This growth in spending is to meet the demands of companies who are looking to alleviate the pressure and stress placed on their employees.
+This growth in spend is to meet the demands of companies who are looking to alleviate the pressure and stress placed on their employees.

 The growing number of children and students taking up meditation is positive news, as the practice has so many amazing benefits for their physical and mental health, as well as a range of childhood conditions.